goldenmaplesoftware/ACCalculator2019/README.md

 Originally written in spring of 2019,   this is a pretty basic program that you can do some manual inputs.
 All should run in the terminal shell without much hassle.

-The source code was compiled and tested on Visual Studio 2017;
+The source code was compiled and tested on Visual Studio 2017 and recompiled and tested in Visual Studio 2019;
 hence why the scan functions and certain features differtiate.
 This will NOT work on Codeblocks IDE.